 Navigating relationships and personal beliefs can often feel like walking a tightrope.
 We are constantly balancing our own needs and preferences with the expectations of those around us.
 During emotionally vulnerable times, this balance can tip, leading us to make decisions that betray our true selves.
 This blog post explores a personal experience during the pandemic that highlighted my struggle with people-pleasing and the journey towards embracing my inner truth.

-Surprisingly, I did not feel any physiological changes—only the psychological harm caused by self-betrayal.
-This experience concretized a part of myself that I thought I had long ago addressed: people-pleasing.
+Surprisingly after eating the duck, I did not feel any physiological changes—only the psychological harm caused by self-betrayal.
+This experience illuminated a part of myself that I thought I had long ago addressed: people-pleasing.
 I was reminded that this part of me still manifests during times of emotional turmoil.
 I began to believe that I must show up the way others expect me to, or I am not worthy.

 I recently reflected on this experience while chatting with one of my closest friends.
 He began laughing hysterically and said, “Danielle, I can’t believe you did that!
 You do not eat meat!”
 He laughed because I don’t present as a perfectionist or people-pleaser.
 In fact, I present as a bit of a disruptor—comfortable in the things that make me different and unique.
-We both had a good laugh as I explained to him that when I am in a state of emotional vulnerability, I get further and further away from myself and map other people’s ideas of who I am or should be onto me.
+We both had a good laugh as I explained to him that when I am in a state of emotional vulnerability, I get further and further away from my authentic self and map other people’s ideas of who I am or should be, on to me.

 It’s a part of myself that I feel a lot of shame around, so I rarely share this struggle outside of my work with my therapist.
 This is why my close friend had no idea.
 At the time, I was healing from the emotional pain of my on-again-off-again relationship, the death of my aunt, a recent diagnosis of my cousin’s aggressive form of breast cancer, and the loneliness and isolation of COVID lockdown.
 Life felt really hard.
 But when I engaged in self-betrayal by eating duck to seem less “difficult” to someone else, I realized it was time to turn inward.